 Initially, the bulls are in control as the prevailing uptrend continues to stay in motion.
 The bulls drive the price to new highs.
-Once the bulls hit a climax point and hit the high of the candle, everything looks bullish.
+Once the bulls hit the climax point and hit the high of the candle, everything looks bullish.

-However, at this stage, the bears step into the market and fight back strongly and they succeed to overcome the bulls and drive the price back down below the opening price.
+However, at this stage, the bears step into the market and fight back.
+They succeed in overcoming the bulls and drive the price back down below the opening price.

 In the case of a bearish shooting star, the closing price would be below the opening price and near the low of the bar.
 And, in the case of a bullish shooting star, the closing price would be above, but near the opening price, in its close proximity.